hassio-addons/build-env/README.md

         If a limited set of supported architectures are defined in a configuration file, that list is still honored when using this flag.

-    ------ Build base images ------

-    --aarch64-from <image>
-        Use a custom base image when building for aarch64. e.g. --aarch64-image "homeassistant/aarch64-base".
-        Note: This overrides the --from flag for this architecture.

-    --amd64-from <image>
-        Use a custom base image when building for amd64. e.g. --amd64-image "homeassistant/amd64-base".
-        Note: This overrides the --from flag for this architecture.

-    --armhf-from <image>
-        Use a custom base image when building for armhf. e.g. --armhf-image "homeassistant/armhf-base".
-        Note: This overrides the --from flag for this architecture.

-    --i386-from <image>
-        Use a custom base image when building for i386. e.g. --i386-image "homeassistant/i386-image".
-        Note: This overrides the --from flag for this architecture.

-    -f, --from <image>
-        Use a custom base image when building.
-        Use '{arch}' as a placeholder for the architecture name. e.g., --from "homeassistant/{arch}-base"
-        Defaults to "hassioaddons/base-{arch}"

     ------ Build output ------